 Introduction: Cranial reconstruction after decompressive craniectomy (DC) has been shown to be associated with a relatively high complication rate (16.4%-34%) compared with standard neurosurgical procedures (2%-5%).
 Most studies that have previously attempted to formulate a multivariate model for identifying factors predictive of postoperative complications of cranioplasty either were unsuccessful or yielded conflicting results.
 Therefore, fuzzy logic-based fuzzy inference system (FIS), which has proven to be a useful tool for risk prediction in medical and surgical conditions, was used in this study to identify predictors of complications of cranioplasty.

-A retrospective chart review of all the Patients who underwent DC followed by elective cranioplasty at Aga Khan University Hospital, during a 10-year period (2000-2010), was carried out to collect data on 24 carefully selected preoperative variables or inputs.
+Methods: A retrospective chart review of all the patients who underwent DC followed by elective cranioplasty at Aga Khan University Hospital, during a 10-year period (2000-2010), was carried out to collect data on 24 carefully selected preoperative variables or inputs.
 The proposed FIS had 24 inputs, 3 outputs, and a set of 7 fuzzy-based rules.
 All inputs were assigned degrees of membership, and complications were further divided into "severe," "minor," and "least" output classes with each of them representing 2 membership functions: "less" and "more."
 For each set of inputs, a specific portion of the hypersurface was masked out.
 The centroid of this subsurface represented the defuzzified output corresponding to 1 percentage value for each output.
 The maximum of these outputs for each of the 3 output classes was selected to be the final output class.
-Each output class was compared to the actual outcome of Patients, and positive predictive value, negative predictive value, sensitivity, and specificity of FIS for predicting complications were calculated.
+Each output class was compared to the actual outcome of patients, and positive predictive value, negative predictive value, sensitivity, and specificity of FIS for predicting complications were calculated.

-A total of 89 Patients (mean [SD] age, 33.1 [15.0] y, male-to-female ratio, 3:1) were included in the study.
-The common postoperative complications included seizures (14.6%), cerebrospinal fluid leak (4.5%), neurologic deficits (3.4%), hydrocephalus 3.4%), superficial wound infection (3.4%), and osteomyelitis (2.2%).
-The FIS correctly identified all 7 Patients who developed severe complications after cranioplasty (true positives) and all 82 Patients who did not develop severe complications (true negatives).
+Results: A total of 89 patients (mean [SD] age, 33.1 [15.0] y; male-to-female ratio, 3:1) were included in the study.
+The common postoperative complications included seizures (14.6%), cerebrospinal fluid leak (4.5%), neurologic deficits (3.4%), hydrocephalus (3.4%), superficial wound infection (3.4%), and osteomyelitis (2.2%).
+The FIS correctly identified all 7 patients who developed severe complications after cranioplasty (true positives) and all 82 patients who did not develop severe complications (true negatives).
 Thus, the FIS has a sensitivity and specificity of 100% in predicting severe complications.

 Journal of Craniofacial Surgery

 (2011).
-Cranial Reconstruction After Decompressive Craniectomy: Prediction of Complications Using Fuzzy Logic.
+Cranial reconstruction after decompressive craniectomy: Prediction of complications using fuzzy logic.
 Journal of Craniofacial Surgery, 22(4), 1307-1311.

-Available at: http://ecommons.aku.edu/pakistan_fhs_mc_surg_neurosurg/17
+Available at: https://ecommons.aku.edu/pakistan_fhs_mc_surg_neurosurg/17